CoralRocker/C-LinkedList/README.md

 |void popBackLinkedList(int_LL *start)|popBackLinkedList(ll) where ll is the linkedList start.
 Removes the last link from the list.|
 |void deleteLink(int_LL *start, int index)|deleteLink(ll, index) where ll is the linkedList start, and index is the index.
 Removes the link at the given index.
 Relinks list for continuity.|
 |void setLink(int_LL *start, int index, int val)|setLink(ll, index, yourNum) where ll is the linkedList start, index is the index, and yourNum is the value to place.
 Updates the given link to hold the given value.|

+# Creating a Linked List
+Linked Lists should be created by using the provided `int_LL* initLinkedList(int val)` method and manipulated using the given methods to ensure that no undocumented behavior occurs.
+The `void freeLinkedList(int_LL* start)` method is provided to free memory used by the list.

+# More information
+The header file is thoroughly commented, and contains more insights on the uses and quirks of each method in its headings and comments.